 The cycle continued for the next 15 years and 3 more children.
 At times I moderated well, would feel great after a couple of weeks, only to ‘reward’ myself with a glass of wine, and it continued again.

 Can you relate to any of this?

 I thought I’d never get off the roller coaster.
 It felt scary.
 I looked around for help but didn’t like the options I found.
 I didn’t classify as an alcoholic so I just kept on drinking.
 I didn’t know another way.

 So I stayed on the path I knew but didn’t wanna be on.

 There was no huge blackout or arrest or fight that changed my ways.

-I discovered hypnosis and became a hypnotherapist.
-A couple of years more and I set up a personalized plan for myself and successfully quit for good.
-At that time I was totally unsure if I could do it, I had tried so many times before, literally 100s, and I was so full of fear, that fear of failure was huge.
+I was a hypnotherapist.
+I set up a personalized plan for myself and successfully quit for good.
+At that time I was totally unsure if I could do it, I had tried so many times before, literally 100s, and I was so full of fear.
+That fear of failure was huge.
 But I had to try.
 Little did I realize that I would never have to deal with the sadness or the guilt or the shame that I had been so fearful of – in fact alcohol caused them and as the poison left my body, so did most of the negative emotions.
-Alcohol fooled me.